iiasa/accelerator_service/README.md

 Aside from the self-explanatory settings...

+Insert the IPv4 address of your dev machine in the value of `INITIAL_S3_ENDPOINT` before the port number.

 Set `JOB_SECRET_ENCRYPTION_KEY` to the base64-encoded representation of random 256-bit key values which you can obtain as follows:
 ```
 head </dev/random -c32 | base64